19 DIY Christmas Ornaments You Can Make Right at Home

 Finally, stack five small green felt squares at the top.
 Stitch through the center of each stacked square to secure the layers.
 Sew a star bead to the top, if desired.

 Editor’s Tip: To cut squares quickly, use a rotary cutter and a quilter’s ruler on a cutting mat.

 Snowflake Cookie Ornaments

 Your cookie trays and Christmas tree will twinkle with these festive snowflake cookies.
 Fancifully decorated, they make dazzling ornaments—if you can avoid snacking long enough to display them.
-Try to make each ornament look a little bit different, just like real snowflakes!
+Try making each ornament look a bit different, just like real snowflakes!

 Retro Paper Ornaments